filcab/SublimeLLDB/README.md

 Usage
 -----
 Access plugin functionality using the menu items in Tools->LLDB or quickly access commands using Sublime Text 2's Command Pallette (all commands start with “LLDB: ”).
+All commands mentioned in this document are avilable in Sublime Text 2.
+To use, e.g. LldbDebugProgram with their lower-cased, underscore-separated names, e.g. `lldb_debug_program`.

 Main Commands